 As I saw my brothers, a foreboding spirit lingered, loomed over my head.
 I did mourn to disrupt in any way the good feelings between the young Nephi and Laman.
-As much as they drank, Nephi and Laman arose in cheerful disposition.
-Each hugging each other and congratulating the wisdom of their plan to obtain the Plates of Brass from Laban.
+As much as they drank, Nephi and Laman arose in a cheerful disposition.
+Each hugging the other and congratulating the wisdom of their plan to obtain the Plates of Brass from Laban.

 “When the transaction involves gold,” Laman began, “I am sure of its purpose!
 With two chests of gold and valuables, Laban is sure to agree.”
 He grabbed Nephi by the shoulder and patted his head.
 Nephi appeared to flush with color as if he had received the wedding kiss from the maiden of his dreams!

 I could see how he honored Laman and wanted so much to please him; we all wanted to please Laman.
 Poor Laman was accused as a robber and driven from the home of Laban like a common thief.
 I am sure the very act of running wounded him.
 I know my brother well enough to know that revenge was in his heart for that act of Laban’s.
-He had not showed it yet.
+He had not shown it yet.
 Somehow, Laman’s pride and Laban’s suspicion troubled me as the eventual cause of issues in obtaining the plates.

 After we loaded the animals, we had some time to speak, which I had hoped to mention my feelings to my brothers.
-To our surprise we saw the sons of Ishmael and three of his daughters as they went near my father’s home.
+To our surprise, we saw the sons of Ishmael and three of his daughters as they went near my father’s home.
 They stole away to father’s house and we kissed each other and greeted each other in the safety of our house.
-Immediately all of my worry left as I saw my friends, especially Hannah.
+Immediately all of my worries left as I saw my friends, especially Hannah.

 Joshua and Zenos were astonished that Laban had sent his guard after Laman, but their report about the happenings in the city were just as astonishing.
 Public debates had started in the streets about Babylon and Egypt and more prophets and “strange ones” were imprisoned.

 “Father is now feeling a need to speak out and warn the people as well, though he has received no instruction to do so as of yet,” Zenos revealed.
 “I fear that our father may be joining your father soon if he acts on what he has discussed with mother.
-She has told him that God told her in a dream that she would flee to a new land and be mother to a great people.”
+She has told him that God told her in a dream that she would flee to a new land and be the mother to a great people.”

 “We are all speculating in my father’s house,” added Joshua.
 “I for one think it is foolishness and will go away when the festivals have ended and the strangers in the city have gone home.
-With them, These people bring uneasiness each year.
+With them, these people bring uneasiness each year.
 It will pass.”

 “I hope so brother,” Laman responses.
 “Father is sure that we will not return to this place and we are going to obtain means to remain in the wilderness.
 I cannot tell you more for fear that you may be compromised.
 Since you fled us in the temple gate that day, I fear to trust you.